Line coordinates

 In geometry, line coordinates are used to specify the position of a line just as point coordinates (or simply coordinates) are used to specify the position of a point.
+The idea of line coordinates is fundamental to line geometry, which is an approach to geometry where lines are taken as fundamental and indivisible objects, rather than points.

 Lines in the plane

 There are several possible ways to specify the position of a line in the plane.
 A simple way is by the pair (m, b) where the equation of the line is y = mx + b.
 Here m is the slope and b is the y-intercept.
 This system specifies coordinates for all lines that are not vertical.
 However, it is more common and simpler algebraically to use coordinates (l, m) where the equation of the line is lx + my + 1 = 0.
 This system specifies coordinates for all lines except those that pass through the origin.
 The geometrical interpretations of l and m are the negative reciprocals of the x and y-intercept respectively.

 The exclusion of lines passing through the origin can be resolved by using a system of three coordinates (l, m, n) to specify the line with the equation lx + my + n = 0.
 Here l and m may not both be 0.
 In this equation, only the ratios between l, m and n are significant, in other words if the coordinates are multiplied by a non-zero scalar then line represented remains the same.
 So (l, m, n) is a system of homogeneous coordinates for the line.